This page contains affiliate links. Please read our disclosure for more info.

 Couples and friends looking for a luxurious but friendly and intimate safari lodge off the beaten track.

-Klaserie Sands is in the Klaserie Private Nature Reserve on the border of Kruger National Park in northeastern South Africa.
+Klaserie Sands (now Tulela) is in the Klaserie Private Nature Reserve on the border of Kruger National Park in northeastern South Africa.
 The reserve is unfenced so animals can wander in freely from the National Park and neighbouring reserves.

-We hired a car and drove to Klaserie Sands, which is about six hours from Johannesburg airport.
+As we were doing a road trip across South Africa, we hired a car and drove to Klaserie Sands, which is about six hours from Johannesburg airport.
 We first stopped at Graskop (to drive the Panorama Route) then Umlani Bushcamp in Timbavati Private Nature Reserve, which borders the Klaserie Reserve and shares the same gate and 140R entrance fee.
 It took us about 45 minutes to drive from Umlani.
 The last 10km or so is on a bumpy dirt track but we managed in our small car.
 The directions they gave us made it easy to find (GPS is pretty useless here).

 After Klaserie we drove into Kruger National Park for a self-drive safari.
 Annoyingly you have to leave back through the Timbavati/Klaserie gate and drive around to the Orpen gate to enter the National Park, which took us two hours.
 It took us six hours from Klaserie Sands to Olifants Rest Camp including a stop at Satara for lunch (in hindsight Satara would have been a more convenient place to spend the first night).